UPDATE: Research Guide to the Legal System of the Kingdom of Bhutan

 The Chief Justice is appointed from among the Drangpons (Justices) of the Supreme Court or from among eminent jurists by the Druk Gyalpo (the King) in consultation with the National Judicial Commission (NJC).
 Similarly, the associate Justices are appointed from among the Drangpons (Justices) of the High Court or from among eminent jurists by the Druk Gyalpo (the King) in consultation with the National Judicial Commission.

-The term of office of the Chief Justice of Bhutan is five years or until attaining the age of sixty-five years, whichever comes first.
-The associate Justices will serve for ten years or until attaining the age of sixty-five years, whichever comes first.
+The term of office of the Chief Justice of Bhutan is five years or until attaining the age of 65 years, whichever comes first.
+The associate Justices will serve for ten years or until attaining the age of 65 years, whichever comes first.

 The High Court: The High Court, established in 1967, is made up of three Benches.
 A minimum of two judges comprises a Bench.
 Like the Supreme Court, the High Court exercises original, appellate and extra-territorial jurisdiction.
-It also possesses inherent powers and exercises extra-territorial jurisdiction on the basis of international law principles.
+It also possesses inherent powers and exercises extra-territorial jurisdiction based on international law principles.
 It was the highest Court until the establishment of the Supreme Court in 2009.

 The High Court has also constituted a larger Bench which is presided over by the Chief Justice and the appeal from the Bench shall lie to the larger Bench.
-The Green Bench was established at the High Court on 2d June 2015 primarily to hear and resolve disputes on environmental cases by allowing the citizens to file a Public Interest Litigation (PIL).
+However, the Larger Bench stands dissolved in 2021.
+The Green Bench was established at the High Court on 2 June 2015 primarily to hear and resolve disputes on environmental cases by allowing citizens to file a Public Interest Litigation (PIL).
 The Green Bench at the High Court is being presided over by the Chief Justice with four other sitting Justices of the High Court.
-The Bench has both the original and appellate jurisdictions but do not take away the jurisdiction of the Dzongkhag Courts.
-The Green Bench will have the same powers of the High Court.
+The Bench has both the original and appellate jurisdictions but does not take away the jurisdiction of the Dzongkhag Courts.
+The Green Bench will have the same powers as the High Court.

-The High Court comprises of a Chief Justice and eight Drangpons.
+The High Court comprises a Chief Justice and eight Drangpons.
 It is also the Court of first instance for constitutional cases.
-The judgment of the first constitutional case between the Opposition Party and the Ruling Government can be found online
+See the judgment of the first constitutional case between the Opposition Party and the Ruling Government.

 The Drungkhag Court: The Drungkhag or Sub-District Court, established in 1978, is the lowest formal court in Bhutan.
-There are fifteen Courts in the country having original jurisdiction in all cases within their territorial jurisdiction.
+There are 15 Courts in the country having original jurisdiction in all cases within their territorial jurisdiction.
 It is a Court of first instance without any appellate jurisdiction.
-Like a Dzongkhag Court, a Drungkhag Court may have one or more Drangpons depending on number of benches.
+Like a Dzongkhag Court, a Drungkhag Court may have one or more Drangpons depending on the number of benches.
 It is presided over by a Drungkhag Drangpon.
-The Chief Justice of Bhutan appoints legally qualified, experienced and competent persons of high integrity as Drungkhag Drangpons upon the recommendation of the Royal Judicial Service Council.
-The Judges of the subordinate courts normally serve up to the age of sixty years.
-And tenure for the Assistant Judges and the bench clerks is fifty-eight years.
-The Judges supported by other administrative staff carries out the administration of the Court in the Drungkhags and the Dzongkhags.
+The Chief Justice of Bhutan appoints legally qualified, experienced, and competent persons of high integrity as Drungkhag Drangpons upon the recommendation of the Royal Judicial Service Council.
+The Judges of the subordinate courts normally serve up to the age of 60 years.
+And tenure for the Assistant Judges and the bench clerks is 58 years.
+The Judges supported by other administrative staff carry out the administration of the Court in the Drungkhag and the Dzongkhags.

 8.2.
 Research and Training Bureau of the Judiciary

-There is a Research and Training Bureau of the Judiciary which was established in 1994 under the Royal Command to conduct researches on the sources of Bhutanese laws, court etiquette and manners, formal address and titles, legal terminology, in-service legal education, including sessions on procedural code, information technology, and Bhutanese literature so that the judicial staff can develop their skills and knowledge in legal profession.
+There is a Research and Training Bureau of the Judiciary which was established in 1994 under the Royal Command to conduct research on the sources of Bhutanese laws, court etiquette and manners, formal address and titles, legal terminology, in-service legal education, including sessions on procedural code, information technology, and Bhutanese literature so that the judicial staff can develop their skills and knowledge in legal profession.
+Now this function has been assumed by the Bhutan National Legal Institute.

-The Registrar General, appointed by the Chief Justice of Bhutan for a period of three years, heads the administrative and finance division of the Courts.
-He is supported by other administrative staff, and is responsible for the overall administrative work in the Supreme Court and the subordinate Courts.
-His responsibility includes the appointment, transfer, supervision and Human Resource Development of Court staffs.
+The Registrar General, appointed by the Chief Justice of Bhutan for three years, heads the administrative and finance division of the Courts.
+He is supported by other administrative staff and is responsible for the overall administrative work in the Supreme Court and the subordinate Courts.
+His responsibility includes the appointment, transfer, supervision, and Human Resource Development of Court staff.

 8.4.
 Trial System of Court

 The Bhutanese legal system is primarily based on the adversarial system of procedure with some elements of the inquisitorial system.
-The courts take no sides and the judges are umpires of the litigants.
+The courts take no sides, and the judges are umpires of the litigants.
 The judges allow uninterrupted hearing to the litigants or their jabmis (counsel).
-They are given opportunity to make presentation to the Court and answer questions posed by the judges.
+They are allowed to make a presentation to the Court and answer questions posed by the judges.
 The plaintiff and the defendant or their jabmis can submit evidence to substantiate their legal contentions and the Courts decide cases based on the facts and issues submitted by the parties.

-Thus, the burden to proof beyond reasonable doubt lies on the prosecutor in a criminal case and on the plaintiff to prove his case by a Fair Preponderance of the Credible Evidence in a civil action.
-Read details about the Trial System of Courts in Bhutan and the Hearing Procedure online.
+Thus, the burden to prove beyond reasonable doubt lies on the prosecutor in a criminal case and on the plaintiff to prove his case by a Fair Preponderance of the Credible Evidence in a civil action.

 8.5.
 Court Fees

-Presently, each party in the Civil case has to pay only 100 Ngultrum (which is less than $1] as Court Fees in the High Court, while the Court Fees in Dzongkhag and Drungkhag Courts are only 50 Ngultrum each
+Presently, each party in the Civil case must pay only 100 Ngultrum (which is less than $1) as Court Fees in the High Court, while the Court Fees in Dzongkhag and Drungkhag Courts are only 50 Ngultrum each

-Under the Bhutanese legal system, the Court has to establish a hearing calendar (section 79 of the Civil and Criminal Procedural Code).
-Usually in a day, a maximum of five hearing is to be scheduled.
+Under the Bhutanese legal system, the Court must establish a hearing calendar (section 79 of the Civil and Criminal Procedural Code).
+Usually, in a day, a maximum of five hearings is to be scheduled.
 This is done so that the Drangpon and the Bench Clerks are not overburdened with too many cases and that there is proper time management.
 Individual calendars explicitly link the management of a case to a particular judge, making judges accountable to the public.

 8.6.
 Judicial Process

-The Judicial Process in Bhutan follows the following stages: Registry of a complaint à Miscellaneous Hearing à Preliminary Hearing à Production before Judge à Show Cause à Opening Statement à Defence Reply à Rebuttal à Evidence à Independent testimony à Exhibit à Cross Examinations à Judicial Investigation à Closing Statement à Judgment
+The Judicial Process in Bhutan follows the following stages: Registry of a complaint Miscellaneous Hearing Preliminary Hearing Production before Judge Show Cause Opening Statement Defence Reply Rebuttal Evidence Independent testimony Exhibit Cross Examinations Judicial Investigation Closing Statement Judgment.

 8.7.
 Court Orders

-The Court issues a number of orders in the form of direction, writs, injunction, and compliance as per the provisions of the Civil and Criminal Procedure Code of Bhutan.
-The Court also issues summon order to the litigants to appear before the Court on the specific date.
-Failing to honor the summon order may entail the dismissal of a case, passing of a default judgment or be liable for contempt.
+The Court issues several orders in the form of directions, writs, injunctions, and compliance as per the provisions of the Civil and Criminal Procedure Code of Bhutan.
+The Court also issues a summon order to the litigants to appear before the Court on a specific date.
+Failing to honor the summoning order may entail the dismissal of a case, passing of a default judgment or being liable for contempt.

 8.8.
 National Judicial Commission and Royal Judicial Service Council